ionutbortis/gnome-bedtime-mode/README.md

 Converts to grayscale the entire Gnome workspace by using a smooth transition.
 Best to use during evening/night.

-This behaviour is similar to Android's bedtime mode which converts the phone screen to grayscale.
+This behavior is similar to Android's bedtime mode which converts the phone screen to grayscale.
 It should somewhat make your device less appealing and limit the usage of it before bedtime.
 On my side, at least, it still requires a fair amount of self control in order to make that happen.

 The extension has a nice Preferences (Settings) UI where you can customize it to your liking: